 - Letter from the Marketplace that says your state Medicaid or CHIP agency sent your application to the Marketplace.

 - Screenshot of your eligibility results from your state’s online application, if you got your denial online.

 Can I upload more than 1 document?

-You can upload more than one document if you have multiple documents to confirm denial of Medicaid or CHIP coverage.
-Select the green "UPLOAD DOCUMENTS" button on the upload screen in your application to submit each document.
+You can upload more than one document if you have multiple documents to confirm the denial of Medicaid or CHIP coverage.
+Select the green "Upload Documents" button on the upload screen in your application to submit each document.

 What if I used to have Medicaid or CHIP coverage, but don't have it anymore?

 If you had Medicaid or CHIP coverage and it ended, you can submit a letter explaining that you lost Medicaid or CHIP.
 See above for more information.